ugackMiner53/PropHunt/README.md

 | Infection Mode | Whether Props become Seekers when they are killed | True |

 ## Installation
-Download the zip from the [latest release](https://github.com/ugackMiner53/PropHunt/releases), and extract the contents into your Among Us game folder.
+Download the zip from the [latest release](https://github.com/JeanAU/PropHunt-Reactivited/releases), and extract the contents into your Among Us game folder.

 Although the mod *may* work on official servers, it is highly discouraged to do so, and will likely get you banned.
-Instead, try to setup your own modded server using [Impostor](https://github.com/Impostor/Impostor), [Hindenburg](https://github.com/SkeldJS/Hindenburg) or another Reactor compatible server.
+Instead, try to add [MiniRegionInstall](https://github.com/miniduikboot/Mini.RegionInstall) you can see in their github repo.

 ## Compatability
-Prop Hunt is fully compatible with [Submerged](https://github.com/SubmergedAmongUs/Submerged)!
+Prop Hunt is fully compatible with [Submerged] (https://github.com/SubmergedAmongUs/Submerged)!

 However, Prop Hunt will **not** work with many other mods, such as role mods and any other mod which modifies the gameplay loop.

 ## Contributing
 Contributions are welcome!
-Submit a [pull request](https://github.com/ugackMiner53/PropHunt/pulls) and give a brief description and the code will be reviewed as soon as possible.
+Submit a [pull request](https://github.com/JeanAU/PropHunt-Reactivited/pulls) and give a brief description and the code will be reviewed as soon as possible.

+## Issues ?
+If you have any bugs or any need to contact me, join the Discord Server or create a ticket on GitHub.